 Looking for submissions!

-Submission window: The submission window for fiction and poetry is now open!
+Submission window: The submission window for fiction and poetry is open through 1 March 2021!
 The submission window for art, animation, and music remains open.

 If any of this sounds interesting to you, sounds like a journey of which you wish to be a part, please submit your work!
 I would love to see submissions displaying aspects of the true diversity of the world in which we live.
 As in the old Penumbric